adriancaprini/BluetoothProjectProposal-/index.md

 Example Blog.
 -------------
 ### November 27, 2017
-began to solder the PCB board that is due in week 7. all the parts for the PCB board are soldered except for the module because it was not ready when we picked up the PCB Board and its part.
+began to solder the PCB board that is due in week 7 all the parts for the PCB board are soldered except for the module because it was not ready when we picked up the PCB Board
 blinked an LED with the Raspberry Pi that I bought. picked up the module at the prototype lab.